Chief and Senior Resident accommodation

 Senior Residents are paid for 12 hours of work per week.
 Chief Residents help to coordinate the team of Senior Residents and are paid for 15 hours of work per week.

 As part of the role, you are required to live in our residences.
-Chief and Senior Resident rooms are strategically interspersed throughout our residences to live alongside the students you will be supporting.
+Chief and Senior Resident rooms are interspersed throughout our residences to live alongside the students you will be supporting.
 After you are offered and accept the role of Chief or Senior Resident, you will be able to submit an application for your accommodation.

 If you are interested in applying, visit the University jobs board to see if any vacancies are currently being advertised.

 How to apply for University accommodation

 The information you provide on your application will be used to allocate you a suitable room.
-We will consider your preferences, but ultimately your allocation will depend on the operational needs of the Residential Life service.
+Your allocation will depend on room availability and the operational needs of the Residential Life service.
 This means that you might not receive your preferred accommodation type or location.